Azure/ResiliencyCenter/FAQ.md

 **Self-service enablement**: Customers can independently define Service Groups and set resiliency goals.
 This reduces reliance on Microsoft account teams to scope workloads, accelerating time-to-value.

-**Goal-based resiliency tracking**: Unlike Advisor's broad recommendation set, Resiliency in Azure provides a goal-oriented view.
+**Goal-based resiliency tracking**: Unlike the Advisor's broad recommendation set, Resiliency in Azure provides a goal-oriented view.
 Customers can see exactly where they stand against zonal resiliency adoption and identify gaps.

 **Complementary to WARA**: Resiliency in Azure doesn't replace WARA — it currently covers only zonal resiliency recommendations.
 Instead, it complements WARA by providing a lightweight, self-serve experience that helps customers operationalize resiliency improvements between WARA engagements.